VOICES IN THE FIELD

 We continue to update this living publication as we learn about new work in the field of public art and public health.

-CELEBRATING TWO YEARS OF FORWARD, AND BEYOND
+CELEBRATING THREE YEARS OF FORWARD, AND BEYOND

 We continue updating these live publications with content that remains relevant as long as we are collectively solving these critical community issues.
-From public health, transportation, and community safety, to sustainable design in Indian Country, housing, and much more on the horizon, we hope you’ll continue enjoying and sharing these thoughtful solutions to civic challenges we face together.
+From public health, transportation, and community safety, to sustainable design in Indian Country, housing, climate, and more on the horizon, we hope you’ll continue enjoying and sharing these thoughtful solutions to civic challenges we face together.

 FORWARD voices from Issues 1-5.
 Top row: Karen Olson, Dr. Mindy Fullilove, Ben Stone, Charles T. Brown; Row 2: Tricia Heuring, Mallory Rukhsana Nezam, Andrea Jenkins, Dr. André de Quadros, Amina Cooper; Row 3: Dr. Meghan Venable-Thomas, Joseph Kunkel, Jeremy Liu, Mary V. Bordeaux, Lynn M. Cuny; Row 4: Paul Singh, Dr. Lisa Yun Lee, Tiff Beatty, Scott Oshima, Jessica Mehta.